ThePoShWolf/azfunc-pwsh-discord-bot/README.md

 1. Create a Discord Application in the [Discord Developer portal](https://discord.com/developers)
 2. Add a bot to your Discord Application
 3. Create a URL with at least the following permissions:
-  a. bot
+  - bot
-  b. application.commands
+  - application.commands
-  c. bot\Send Messages
+  - bot\Send Messages
 4. Navigate to that URL using your browser and add the bot to your server.
 5. Copy the Public Key